Mock Server for Local Development¶

 }

-When adding a new function type, add an entry to output_key_map so that downstream queries (e.g., Pocket.from_result, LigandSet.from_docking_result) can find the records.
+When adding a new tool, extend output_key_map and any tool-specific injectors in routers/tools.py so downstream queries (e.g., Pocket.from_result, LigandSet.from_result) can find the records.

 Here's the full flow for test_docking_with_data_platform_lv2: